Copyright 2007 by William A. Mays, Proprietor

 But Fox didn't just promote boxing.
 There was hardly a competitive endeavor imaginable that escaped his notice.
 The Police Gazette sponsored everything from bicycle endurance feats to duck-egg eating contests.
 Thousands of championship and commemorative Police Gazette medals, belts, and trophies were produced and awarded.
 With its influence already felt in so many facets of today's mass communication, the Guinness Book of World Records can also find a direct ancestor in the Gazette.
 Such was its interest in top achievement in a wide variety of human activities.
 For these, the Police Gazette served as the paper of record.
 Richard Fox promised readers the Gazette could settle any dispute when it came to questions of a sporting nature.

 The National Police Gazette lasted for 132 years, publishing from 1845 to 1977, and produced 5,000 issues–one of the longest runs in American periodical history.
 Its heyday was the Fox years, from 1878 to 1922, with its greatest impact occurring in the first half of that remarkable run.
 The impact was so great that people alive at the time spoke of the influence the Gazette had on them years afterward.
 Franklin P. Adams, the famed newspaper columnist and Algonquin Round Table member, said "Women and Crime–that magic front-page partnership... interested and thrilled me....
 Yes, I used to stare at those pictures, and so did all the boys that I knew."
 Thomas Edison was said to have been a regular reader.
 Irving Berlin wrote a song about it called "The Girl on the Police Gazette."
 Later, Tom Wolfe would say of the Gazette that it was the only contemporary chronicler of "a style of living that was not so much the opposite of High Victorian Gentility as its underside: namely, the world of the Sport, or the Sporting Man ... who led The Sporting Life ... the uncultivated macho dandy whose love of sport had nothing to do with the High Victorian ideal of "athletics" and everything to do with, simply ... the eternal gamble against Fate ... who would bet on anything and was therefore willing to turn loose all the minor vices (gambling, lechery, gluttony, profanity and blood sports) that were kept leashed in the social sphere above him."
 In movies, cartoons, and even into the television era, when a character needed to be depicted reading a shocking magazine, it was usually the Police Gazette.
-And it still makes appearances today, most recently being featured in the new "Sherlock Holmes" movie starring Robert Downey, Jr.
+And it still makes appearances today, being featured in the new "Sherlock Holmes" movies starring Robert Downey, Jr., and in 2013, Richard K. Fox was portrayed by veteran actor Gil Bellows in the Quebec blockbuster about the life of famous strongman Louis Cyr.

 Not satisfied with resting on the success of his weekly, Richard Fox's publishing house branched out into books.
 Titles ranging from Coney Island Frolics to Mysteries of Mormonism to Lives of the Poisoners to The Bartender's Guide to The Life of John L. Sullivan flew off of his presses and into the hands of eager readers.